 The earlier Quick Spin games had a relatively low top prize of 1000x the wager, compared to many games today.
 This helps fix that with a 5000x top prize possibility if the stars align.
 For those looking for a bit more volatility in their games this certainly fits the bill.

 Ultimately, this bears out to be another example of a slot sequel with a higher bet requirement and higher volatility.
-Fortunately for those fans of the earlier Quick Spins, they don’t seem to be going anywhere anytime soon, given their popularity and a staple in modern casinos.
+Fortunately for those fans of the earlier Quick Spins, they don’t seem to be going anywhere anytime soon, given their popularity and being a staple in modern casinos.